Skip to main content

 Darkwater was developed by Targon Studios.

 Darkwater has received positive reviews from players.
-Most players liked this game for its gameplay but disliked it for its stability.
+Most players liked Darkwater for its gameplay but disliked it for its stability.

-Darkwater is a multiplayer game with local co-op support.
+Darkwater is a single player game with multiplayer and local co-op support.

-Similar games include Jump Space, MISERY, Into the Dead: Our Darkest Days, Species: Unknown, Void Crew and others.
+Similar games include Jump Space, Murky Divers, PILGRIM, MISERY, Into the Dead: Our Darkest Days and others.